makersacademy/chitter-challenge/README.md

 3. View messages without the need to sign in.
 Messages are listed from latest to oldest.

-4. Post message after sign in.
+4. Can post message after sign in.

 ---------
 ### How to use